KevindeMeijer/Reveal/Github/README.md

-Presentationto be given on 24-3-2021
+Presentation to be given on 24-3-2021

 ## DevDroplets custom Reveal